Jennifer Moss (actress)

 Jennifer Victoria Moss (10 January 1945 – 29 September 2006) was an English actress and singer from Wigan, Lancashire.
-She was best known for her role as Lucille Hewitt on the long-running soap opera, Coronation Street, which she played from 1960 to 1974.
+She was best known for her role as Lucille Hewitt on the long-running British soap opera Coronation Street, which she starred in from 1960 to 1974.

 Early career

-Moss first achieved fame as a twelve-year-old as one of the child actors on the BBC's light entertainment programme Children's Hour.
-It was there that she first came to the attention of actor Tony Warren, who would later create Coronation Street.
+Moss first achieved fame as a twelve-year-old, as one of the child actors on the BBC's light entertainment programme Children's Hour.
+It was there that she first came to the attention of actor and screenwriter Tony Warren, who would create Coronation Street.
 Moss moved into television in the early 1960s, and appeared in June Evening and Magnolia Street for BBC Television.
-At the age of 15, she joined Coronation Street in episode four as the programme's first wildchild Lucille Hewitt, a role she played until she left in 1974 after 14 years and 756 episodes.
+At the age of 15, she joined Coronation Street in episode four as the programme's first wildchild Lucille Hewitt, a role she played until she left in 1974, after 14 years and 756 episodes.

 Music career/discography

 In 1961, during the Equity strike, Moss used her freedom away from the Street to concentrate on other projects.
 She appeared in a West End musical, and made her debut on the big screen when she co-starred with David Hemmings, Veronica Hurst, John Pike and Joan Newell in the beat film Live It Up!
 (1963), singing "Please Let It Happen To Me".
 Her debut single, "Hobbies", produced by Joe Meek, failed to make the UK charts, and her music career fizzled out.
 She recorded a number of other songs, which remained unreleased until 1996, when a CD compilation, Let's Go With Joe Meek's Girls, was released.

 The complete list of songs that Moss recorded with Meek is as follows: